r00b/DukePerson-Bluetooth-manager/README.md

 ## Robert Steilberg, Ritwik Heda, Harshil Garg, Teddy Franceschi

+#### Extensions

+In addition to the project specifications, we added the following features:

+* Added a _real_ progress bar that quantifies the progress of the peripheral sending process
+* Added a loading spinner to indicate that the central is actively receiving/looking for a peripheral

-#### Notes
+#### Build Instructions and Notes

 *IMPORTANT DIRECTIONS THAT MUST BE FOLLOWED TO TEST FUNCTIONALITY*:

 1. In project settings under General -> Identity, you must add a unique identifier to the Bundle Identifier for the signing process to work correctly.
-The current Bundle Identifier is `edu.duke.TheGargsHW7`; all you need to do is change this to `edu.duke.TheGargsHW7.yourNetID` or something else.
+The current Bundle Identifier is `edu.duke.TheGargsHW7.564`; all you need to do is change this to `edu.duke.TheGargsHW7.yourNetID` or something else so that it will work with your development profile.

 2. Deploy the project to the *first* iPod Touch (ensure that its Bluetooth is on)